 The only issue is that it doesn’t sit neatly on a spreadsheet!

-I’ll be running two sessions to unpick this in relation to Key Stage 3, the first on Thurs 6 Feb 4-5pm where we’ll take a look at -
+I have run two webinars to unpick this in relation to Key Stage 3, the first webinar on:

 Some of the paradoxes of assessment